DeBraid/puck/README.md

 * fix header so that it works on small screens

+* move loading spinner on goalies and skaters to header

+* add image preview for shares (twitter card)

 * when table is filtered, the chart should only display the data contained in the chart

 * create route for charts